wpengine/phpcompat/readme.md

 ## Changelog ##

 ### 1.4.0 ###
-- Added suggestions for assistance with PHP 7 upgrade.
+- Updated UX for viewing PHP errors to be more intuitive and require less scrolling.
-- Updated user interface.
+- Added links for non-technical users who need assistance from developers to fix PHP errors or to test their site in PHP 7 enabled hosting environments.

 ### 1.3.2 ###
 - Added a "Clean up" button and uninstall.php.